 The 240 yard par 4 puts things in perspective for you.
-The pros will pull out mid irons and just laaaaunch the ball from the elevated tee onto the green, pretty remarkable.
-It’s also fun up at the tee box because they usually have to wait until the group below finishes the hole, so you can hear the chatter and often they’ll interact with the fans as Phil was doing during my round in 2011.
+The pros will pull out mid irons and just laaaaunch the ball from the elevated tee onto the green.
+It’s really pretty remarkable.
+It’s also fun up at the tee box because they usually have to wait until the group below finishes the hole, so you can hear the chatter and often they’ll interact with the fans as Phil was doing during my round in 2012.

 Once done, head to the nearby concession stop and get more cheap pimento sandwiches and drinks – this should be a regular thing for you, as when else will you be at a major sporting event with $1.50 sandwiches and $3 beers?

-You can walk down 5 from there if you want, but I didn’t find it to be the most exciting hole to watch.
+You can walk down 5 from there if you want, which is interesting to watch as it’s one of the toughest holes on the course.

 11:00am – Head to 7